-Our next egg STEM challenge for Easter is to build a harness to safely transport a small egg down a zip wire.
-Once you’ve built a suitable harness for a chocolate egg, you could try a real egg ( maybe boil it first ) and test to see if your harness works for that too.
+Our next Easter STEM challenge is to build a harness to safely transport a small egg down a zip wire.
+Once you’ve built a suitable harness for a chocolate egg, you could try a real egg ( maybe boil it first ) and test to see if the harness works for that too.

 What you’ll need to make an egg zip wire